Benzocaine (By mouth)

 Relieves mouth pain.
 Also numbs the mouth and throat before a medical or dental procedure.

-Anbesol, Anbesol Maximum Strength, Baby Care Oral Pain Relief, Benzodent, Bi-Zets, Detane, Good Sense Oral Pain Relief, Hurricaine, Hurricaine One, Hurricaine Spray Kit, Leader Oral Analgesic Gel, Leader Oral Pain Relief, Mouth Pain Liquid, Mycinette, OraMagic PlusThere may be other brand names for this medicine.
+Anbesol, Anbesol Maximum Strength, Benzodent, Bi-Zets, Detane, Dr. Sheffield's Oral Pain Relief, Good Sense Oral Pain Relief, Hurricaine, Hurricaine One, Hurricaine Spray Kit, Instant Toothache & Oral Pain Relief, Leader Oral Pain Relief, Mouth Pain Liquid, Mycinette, OraMagic PlusThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used: